rileyle/UCGretina/README.md

 > Turns off the Reaction process.
 This is required for simulations of stationary sources (with the /BeamOut/Source command) in which the `G4RadioactiveDecay` process manages gamma-ray emission.
 This can also be used for simulations of the beam passing through the target without reacting.

-### Gamma-Ray Angular Distributions (see also ./examples/inbeam/angdist) ###
+### Nuclear Alignment (Polarization) and Gamma-Ray Angular Distributions (see also ./examples/inbeam/angdist) ###

 The alignment of the excited reaction product can be specified in in-beam simulations, leading to a net polarization of emitted gamma rays and a corresponding non-isotropic gamma-ray angular distribution.
-This functionality is disabled by default but can be enabled by compiling with the POL= flag and using the commands:
+This functionality can be enabled by compiling with the `POL=1` flag (producing an executable named `UCGretina_Pol`) and using the commands (issued prior to the `/run/initialize` command):

     /PhysicsList/AngularCorrelations true
     /PhysicsList/SetGammaPolarization true

-(issued prior to the `/run/initialize` command)

-The alignment of the reaction product is specified (after the `/run/initialize` command) in terms of the population parameters P(m) of the magnetic substates, set using:
+The alignment of the reaction product must be specified (after the `/run/initialize` command) in terms of the population parameters P(m) of the magnetic substates, set using:

     /reaction/population <2m> <P(m)>